Purpose:

 1. Long-term use of mouthwash will still cause side effects such as pigmentation on teeth, tongue, and resin dentures as well as temporarily influence tastes.
 Therefore, long-term use is not recommended.
 If necessary, it should be prescribed by a physician after evaluation.

-2. It is recommended to use soft-bristled toothbrushes and other auxiliary tools (such as dental floss) to implement mechanical cleaning methods to remove plaque and maintain oral cleanliness.
+2. It is recommended to use soft-bristled toothbrushes and other auxiliary tools (such as dental floss, sponge toothbrush)to implement mechanical cleaning methods to remove plaque and maintain oral cleanliness.
 Tooth brushing cannot be replaced by chemical inhibitors, such as mouthwash.

 References